steharr/ms2-/README.md

 ##### **Generic Site Elements**
 * *Header*
-The header of the site contains the title of the game and a Github link to the repository over to the right side.
+The header of the site contains the title of the game and a Github link to the repository.

 * *Footer*
 The footer contains a simple copyright watermark